LR 7 - Motions Practice

 - Response: A party must file and serve any response within 14 days after service of the motion.

 - Reply: A party must file and serve any allowable reply to the response within 14 days after service of the response.
 (See LR 26-3(c).)

 Practice Tip A reply is not permitted in some cases under these rules.
-For example, no reply is permitted in connection with a discovery motion under LR 26-3(c) unless otherwise directed by the Court, and no reply is permitted in response to a motion to strike pursuant to LR 56-1(b).
+For example, no reply is permitted in connection with a discovery motion under LR 26-3(c) unless otherwise directed by the Court.

 - Other Memoranda: Unless directed by the Court, no further briefing is allowed.